 The Ångstrom exponent, α , provides information about the size of the aerosols.
 Larger values of α imply a relatively high ratio of small particles.
-In general aerosols transported over a wider area is small compared to primary local source aerosols as sea salt.
+In general aerosols transported over a wider area are small compared to primary local source aerosols as sea salt.
 According to Smirnov et al. (2003) the representative threshold value for maritime aerosol types are Ångstrøm exponents below 1.0.
-Aerosols from combustion processes and aerosols produced in the atmosphere by secondary processes tend to be small and might be transported over large regions.
+Aerosols from combustion processes and aerosols produced in the atmosphere by secondary processes tend to be small and might be transported over large regions and thus have higher Ångstrøm exponent.

-Figure 9: Lower panel: The relative frequency of hourly averaged Ångstrøm exponents, α , during 2005.
-Upper panel: α based on hourly averaged data from Ny-Ålesund during 2005.
+Figure 13: Lower panel: The relative frequency of hourly averaged Ångstrøm exponents, α, during 2006.
+Upper panel: α based on hourly averaged data from Ny-Ålesund during 2006.

-Figure shows the Ångstrøm exponents and how it relates to the measured AOD values at 501 nm.
+Figure 13 shows the Ångstrøm exponents and how it relates to the measured AOD values at 501 nm.
+The blue line indicates the theoretical threshold for maritime aerosols.
 The results must be interpreted with caution, as they represent few days with measurements.
 The upper panel in the Figure demonstrates that there is a tendency that low AOD values are connected with high Ångstrøm exponents and higher AOD values are connected with low Ångstrøm exponents.
-This suggests that episodes with high AOD values are connected with larger aerosols.
-The explanation to this needs further evaluation but the lowest α values may be due to thin cirrus clouds, because of the difficulty of the automatic cloud-screening algorithm to detect them.
+This suggests that episodes with high AOD values, and thus high aerosol loads, are connected with larger aerosols.
+The explanation to this needs further evaluation but the lowest α values may be due to large aerosols from sea spray or thin cirrus clouds, because of the difficulty of the automatic cloud-screening algorithm to detect them.

-In the lower panel of Figure hourly relative frequencies of the Ångstrøm exponents, α , during 2005 are displayed.
-The α values are widely distributed with signs of two peaks centred at $\alpha = 1.70$ and $\alpha = 1.20$.
-30% of the α is in the range from 1.65 - 1.75, but as much as 25 % in range from 1.05 - 1.25 as well.
-Only 21 % of the Ångstrøm exponents are below 1.0 in Ny-Ålesund the typical value for maritime aerosols.
+In the lower panel of Figure 13 hourly relative frequencies of the Ångstrøm exponents, α , during 2006 are displayed.
+The α values are widely distributed with signs of two peaks centred at $\alpha=1.60$ and $\alpha=0.9$.
+30% of the α is in the range from 1.45 - 1.95, but as much as 50% of the Ångstrøm exponents are below 1.0 in Ny-Ålesund, the typical value for larger marine aerosols.
+The high α values imply large loading of fine aerosols typical for long range transport.